UTS-eResearch/pbsweb/INSTALL.md

     (pbsweb)$ deactivate
     $

+You can do the same with the emperor virtual environment.

-As an aside you should regularly check your virtualenvs for any updates.
+You should regularly check your Python virtualenvs for any updates.
 Below is an example for the emperor, do the same for the pbsweb environment.

     virtualenvs/$ source /var/www/wsgi/virtualenvs/pbsweb/bin/activate